 Upon returning home, we were all bent on repeating the cassava fry meals we had on vacation.

 By the way, cassava fries don’t leave you feeling heavy.
 They digest so well!
 The cassava may be fried, but our bodies know how to digest traditional fats and complex carbohydrates.
-(Fried carbs cooked in vegetable oil are indeed burdensome for the body.)
+(Fried carbs cooked in vegetable oil are disease causing.)

 We found, and you’ll find, both frozen and fresh cassava root are easy to source at Asian grocery markets and Latino markets.
 Some standard grocery stores also carry one or both.
 We started by using fresh cassava at home, because that is what we had purchased abroad.
 But ultimately we now choose frozen, because it’s easier and the peel …